pchickey/mavelous-rpi-build/README.md

 ```
   $ git clone git://git.yoctoproject.org/poky
 ```
-Then, while still in the rpi-build parent directory, use the Poky `oe-init-build-env` tool to setup your shell's environment.
+Then, while still in the `mavelous-rpi-build` parent directory, use the Poky `oe-init-build-env` tool to setup your shell's environment.
 ```
-  $ source poky/oe-init-build-env rpi-build
+  $ source poky/oe-init-build-env `mavelous-rpi-build`
 ```
-Your current directory will be changed to rpi-build as part of this script.
+Your current directory will be changed to mavelous-rpi-build as part of this script.

 You may then use bitbake to build an image for your Raspberry Pi.
 ```